 Not so fast.
 Those peanuts add up quickly.

 Let’s say, for example, you have $500k to invest.
-A fee of 1% would be $5k per year, so after 10 years, you’ll have shelled out $50k to your financial advisor (it will actually be more as your investments grow over time, but we’re keeping it simple).
+A fee of 1% would be $5k per year.
+So after 10 years, you’ll have shelled out $50k to your financial advisor (it will actually be more as your investments grow over time, but we’re keeping it simple).

 Is it worth it?

-Could be.
-If your advisor is hands on, helps you create a personalized and comprehensive financial plan, and regularly follows up to make sure you’re on track, then it’s easier to justify paying up.
+Well, it could be.
+If your advisor is hands on, helps you create a personalized and comprehensive financial plan, and regularly follows up to make sure you’re on track, then it’s easier to justify paying up for their service.

 You could also consider using a robo-advisor, online software that helps you allocate your portfolio and manage your investments, typically for fees as low as 0.2% to 0.5%.

-We should point out, the fees we have been talking about are at the advisor level only and you’ll also pay fees on the investments your advisor recommends.
+We should point out, the fees we have been talking about are at the advisor level only.
+You’ll also pay fees on the investments your advisor recommends.
 Most mutual funds and exchange traded funds charge an annual management fee, or expense ratio, of about 0.1% to 1%.
 So that would be in addition to the fee your advisor charges.

 And here’s the real kicker.
-Higher fees don’t necessarily mean you’re getting better money management either, so you’re usually better off sticking with lower fee investments.
+Higher fees don’t necessarily mean you’re getting better money management either.
+So you’re often better off with lower-fee investments.

 Finding a fiduciary

-This is why working with a fiduciary is a good idea.
-A fiduciary has an obligation to put your monetary interests ahead of theirs, so you won’t have to worry about your advisor being swayed by the promise of a fat commission.
+A fiduciary has an obligation to put your monetary interests ahead of their own.
+So you won’t have to worry about your advisor being swayed by the promise of a fat commission.